Envira Gallery Documentation

 envira_dynamic( array( 'id' => 62602 ) );

-Very similar to the process above, you can go to your WordPress admin » Media » Library and find your image ID by looking at the browser URL.
+Using a very similar process to the one above, you can create a dynamic gallery from specific images in your Media Library.
+Simply go to your WordPress Admin » Media » Library and find the image ID of the photo you want to add to your gallery by looking at the browser URL.

 You can also install and activate the Show IDs plugin to see a list from the Media’s List view of the actual image ID in the ID column.